HDPE Plastic vs Metal Sheeting

 Requires specialized cutting tools

-Heavier material handling equipment needed
+Heavier material handling equipment is needed

 Often needs protective coatings